 Proverbs 30:5 “Every word of God is pure; He is a shield to those who put their trust in Him.”

-I’ve often come upon scriptures like this one and wondered, why two seemingly different concepts are combined into one continuous truth.
-The revelation that every Word of God is pure is contrasted with Him being a shield for those who trust in Him.
-Each concept seems like an independent aspect of God’s character and yet when examined by the lens of Gods Word, we see how they flow in perfect order.
+I’ve often come upon scriptures and wondered how two seemingly different concepts are combined into one continuous truth?
+The concept that every Word of God is pure is revealed with the reminder that God is a shield for those who trust in Him.
+I often have to stop and ask myself what the reason God had for the connection.